dvdbisong/kubeflow-for-poets/4_kubernetes.md

 - **Deployments:** automatically creates `ReplicaSets`.
 It is also part of the `controller` in the master node.
 Ensures that the clusters current state matches the desired state.
 - **Namespaces:** partition the cluster into sub-clusters to organize users into groups.
 - **Service:** a logical group of Pods with a policy to access them.
   - *ServiceTypes:* specifies the type of Service e.g. `ClusterIP`, `NodePort`, `LoadBalancer`, `ExternalName`.
-As an example, `LoadBalancer:` exposes the service externally using a cloud provider’s load balancer.
+As an example, `LoadBalancer` exposes the service externally using a cloud provider’s load balancer.

 Other important tags in writing a Kubernetes Deployment File.
 - **spec:** describes the desired state of the cluster.